 The Canadian Department of Fisheries and Oceans conducts bottom-trawl surveys on an annual basis within NAFO unit areas 4VWX as part of its approach for developing scientific advice on the status of groundfish resources.
-Water temperatures and salinities are measured during these surveys and are summarised on an annual basis (e.g. Page, Losier and McRuer 1994, 1995, 1996).
+Water temperatures and salinities are measured during these surveys and the near-bottom conditions are summarised on an annual basis (e.g. Page, Losier and McRuer 1994, 1995, 1996).

-The intent of each summary has been to briefly describe the extent and nature of the hydrographic sampling effort and conditions within recent resource assessment surveys and to place these within a historical context.
+The intent of this summary is to briefly describe the extent and nature of the hydrographic sampling effort and conditions at or near 50 meters within recent resource assessment surveys and to place these within a historical context.
 In so doing, it is hoped that trends and anomalies in conditions and sampling procedures may be identified.
+These conditions may be more appropriate to fish, such as pollock, living and being fished in the mid-depth ranges of the water column.

 In this overview, we present a summary of sampling effort and the resulting estimates of water temperatures and salinities during the 1970-97 summer surveys conducted within 4VWX.
-The focus is on the near-bottom conditions in 1997 and how these compare to conditions encountered throughout the history of the survey series.
+The focus is on the near-50 meter conditions in 1997 and how these compare to conditions encountered throughout the history of the survey series.
 The impact of these conditions, on estimates of the status of fisheries resources, is not explored.